-The Master of Engineering Leadership in Naval Architecture and Marine Engineering (MEL in NAME) is a program within the Faculty of Applied Science.
+The Master of Engineering Leadership in Naval Architecture and Marine Engineering (MEL in NAME) is a degree within the Faculty of Applied Science.

 The program will combine an essential understanding of the engineering science and physics of ship design, coupled with the broad business training contained in the program’s Platform courses.
 The intent is to produce engineering Program Managers who possess sufficient technical understanding to direct detailed engineering analyses.